jemus42/batchtools_minimal/README.md

 - Write/wrap your algorithm to be applied on the data in `algorithms.R`.
 - Think.
 - Adjust `run-experiments.R` for your problems/algorithms/parameter settings
 - Run `run-experiments.R`, wait a while.
-This will be block the R session, so beware!
+This will block the R session, so beware!
 - Hope.
 - Optionally run `monitor-running.R` to check on finished/expired jobs.
 - Retrieve and analyze your results in `analyze-results.R`.